 No commentary track on this two-disc Troy DVD, but the featurettes included on the second disc are all fun.
 "In the Thick of Battle" focuses on the extensive training the film's extras (all Mexicans and Bulgarians) and stars had to go through but is notable mainly for a series of macabre asides from some of the featurette's talking heads (at one point, an interviewee contemplates the very slow death of ancient warriors who were struck with bronze swords).
 "From Ruins to Reality," ostensibly about the recreation of the ancient world, suggests that screenwriter David Benioff (author of 25th Hour) took the project because of his similarity to a model-faced Greek warrior.
 "Troy: An Effects Odyssey" concerns the film's CGI and all the work that had to go into convincing audiences that countless arrows were really flying through the air (especially awesome is the shield Brad Pitt had to carry through most of the film).
 The highlight though is the "Gallery of the Gods" 3D-animated guide, which makes learning about the gods fun and campy.
 Rounding out the disc is a Troy theatrical trailer.

-Rex Reed called it "an action spectacle of weight, splendor and vast entertainment value," and by action spectacle he means man spectacle.
+Rex Reed called it "an action spectacle of weight, splendor and vast entertainment value."
+Make of that what you will.